-- Does executive leadership have a clear and consistent understanding of cybersecurity relative to the business? - Does management understand its responsibility for cybersecurity and have an adequate system of controls in place? - Is the cyber security budget appropriately funded? - Is the organization's enterprise risk management program appropriately staffed and resourced given the types of risk assessed? - Are there clear policies and procedures in place in the event of a breach? - Is the company's disclosure response in line with regulatory guidelines and shareholders expectations? - Identify an external cybersecurity forensics expert that has done an independent review of the cybersecurity risk management and can be brought in in the event of an emergency
+- Does executive leadership have a clear and consistent understanding of cyber-security relative to the business? - Does management understand its responsibility for cyber-security and have an adequate system of controls in place? - Is the cyber-security budget appropriately funded? - Is the organization's enterprise risk management program appropriately staffed and resourced given the types of risk assessed? - Are there clear policies and procedures in place in the event of a breach? - Is the company's disclosure response in line with regulatory guidelines and shareholders expectations? - Identify an external cyber-security forensics expert that has done an independent review of the cyber-security risk management and can be brought in, in the event of an emergency

-Kieran Moynihan is the managing partner of Board Excellence (https://boardexcellence.com) - supporting boards & directors in Ireland, UK and internationally excel in effectiveness, performance and corporate governance.
+Kieran Moynihan is the managing partner of Board Excellence (www.board-excellence.com) - supporting boards & directors in Ireland, the UK and internationally, excel in effectiveness, performance and corporate governance.

-Think your business could benefit from our services and expertise?
+Think your board could benefit from our services and expertise?
 Get in touch today to see how we can support your board excel for its shareholders, employees and stakeholders.